ralph-uy-aes/homelab/university-resources/ICS-451-data-networks/lecture_02.md

 - No Response Body?
     - 404 Not found is not the body, there actually isn't any HTTP response body
         - However, some websites are smarter and give you a page that explicitly says "404 not found" with some graphics
+- Request
-- Method/Resource
+    - Method name
-    - Request/Header
+    - Header
-    - Request/Body
+    - Body
-- Status Code
+- Response
-    - Response Header
+    - Header
-    - Response Body
+    - Body

 #### Methods
 - The most popular method is probably "GET", the second is "POST", then "OPTIONS" and finally, "HEAD"